DomizianoScarcelli/spotify-recommender/slides.md

 <v-clicks>

-1. Map each song in the playlist to a position.
+1. Map each song in the dataset to a position.

 | track_uri | pos |
 | --------- | --- |